pub struct SharedBufferSlice<'a> { /* private fields */ }Expand description

 process has well-defined memory ordering semantics.
 Otherwise, the

-method must be called before read_at
+acquire_writes method must be called before read_at and after

 receiving a signal from the other process in order to provide such